 A covid update…

 Sam wrote the below content on April 1st 2014.
-We felt it was about time this got a reboot (It is now July 2020).
+We felt it was about time this got a reboot (It is now July 2020) (And now April 2021).
 The below article remains unchanged, but we added a telling question mark to the title.

 Many of the LinkedIn posts and blog articles have now switched to discussions about all getting back to the office.
 Rightly there are huge concerns from business owners about losing office culture – for we have all built these up over many years.
 It is true that the ghost towns of central business districts are now rather depressing places to be.
 Smaller service industries – the small army of sandwich shops, dry-cleaners and bars are struggling everywhere, but nowhere more so than in areas where people don’t live, but do (normally) work.